Skip to content

 • 3D Viewers: Displays 3D Renderings and/or orthogonal slices in 3D space.

-In the default view, there are three 2D slice viewers: Red, Yellow, and Green, which typically correspond to, axial, sagittal, and coronal anatomical plane (see The Red, Yellow, and Green Slice viewers shown above) and one 3D viewer which shows anything being rendered in 3D.
+In the default view, there are three 2D slice viewers: Red, Yellow, and Green.
+These typically correspond to the axial, sagittal, and coronal anatomical planes (see the Red, Yellow, and Green Slice viewers shown above).
+There is also one 3D viewer, which shows anything being rendered in 3D.

 Changing the Viewer Layout